MCDReforged/PluginCatalogue/CONTRIBUTING.md

 Before you get started, we have some suggestions to make the process goes smoothly and efficiently.

+These suggestions are also references for catalogue maintainers to determine whether to merge PRs.

 ### Adding or modifying plugin?

-## Is your plugin suitable for catalogue?
+## Is your plugin suitable?

-Don't rush to submit plugins to the plugin catalogue.
+Don't rush to submit your plugins to the plugin catalogue.

 - Is your code necessary to provide as a MCDR plugin?
 Would it be more suitable for PyPI?
 Consider the use purpose and make sure it is necessary;
 - Before creating and submitting a new plugin, see if there are plugins with similar functionality - pointless reinventing wheels are not desirable;